UEABIO/physalia-R-course-2023/docs/01-mixed-model.md

 Here is a suggested workflow:

-Start with a model containing only fixed effects: Begin by fitting a model with the fixed effects that are relevant to your research question.
+1. Start with a model containing only fixed effects: Begin by fitting a model with the fixed effects that are relevant to your research question.
 Include the main predictors and any potential interactions you hypothesize might exist.
 For example, if you have predictors A and B, you might start with a model like response ~ A + B + A:B.

-Assess fixed effects and interactions: Evaluate the significance, direction, and magnitude of the fixed effects coefficients.
+2. Assess fixed effects and interactions: Evaluate the significance, direction, and magnitude of the fixed effects coefficients.
 Look for interactions that show significant effects and consider their interpretation in the context of your research question.
 This step allows you to identify the key variables and interactions that are important in explaining the variation in the response variable.

-Model evaluation and refinement: Assess the goodness of fit of the fixed effects model using appropriate measures like AIC, BIC, or model deviance.
+3. Model evaluation and refinement: Assess the goodness of fit of the fixed effects model using appropriate measures like AIC, BIC, or model deviance.
 Consider conducting model comparison to evaluate different models with alternative fixed effects structures.
-This process helps you refine the model and select the most appropriate combination of variables and interactions.
+This process helps you refine the model and select the most appropriate combination of variables and interactions. *However - this should be no substitution for carefully considered hypotheses and experimental design*.

-Incorporate random effects: Once you have identified the significant fixed effects and relevant interactions, you can then consider the inclusion of random effects.
+4. Incorporate random effects: Once you have identified the significant fixed effects and relevant interactions, you can then consider the inclusion of random effects.
 Random effects capture the variation at different levels and can account for individual differences or clustering within groups.
 Evaluate the need for random intercepts, random slopes, or crossed random effects based on your research design and the nature of the data.

-Assess and compare models with random effects: Fit models with random effects and compare their fit to the fixed effects model.
+5. Assess and compare models with random effects: Fit models with random effects and compare their fit to the fixed effects model.
 Consider appropriate measures such as likelihood ratio tests, AIC, or BIC for model comparison.
-Evaluate the significance and contribution of the random effects to the model.
+Evaluate the contribution of the random effects to the model.*However - this should be no substitution for carefully considered hypotheses and experimental design*.
+And we have seen examples where we leave random effects in place despite LRT tests.

-Validate and interpret the final model: Validate the final model by assessing assumptions, checking for influential observations, and performing sensitivity analysis.
+6. Validate and interpret the final model: Validate the final model by assessing assumptions, checking for influential observations, and performing sensitivity analysis.
 Interpret the estimated coefficients, including fixed effects and random effects, in the context of your research question.
-Report the results, including confidence intervals and p-values.
+Report the results with figures, summary tables and carefully considered text summarising the analysis.

 By initially focusing on the fixed effects, you can establish the foundation of your model and identify the significant predictors and interactions.
 This step allows you to better understand the relationships in your data and guide the subsequent inclusion of random effects if appropriate.